NexusMutual/docs/docs/overview/claims-history/euler.md

 ### Approved claims

-Claims assessors reviewed and approved Claims V2 0, 2, 3, 4, 5, 6, 7, 8, and 11.
+Claim assessors reviewed and approved Claims V2 0, 2, 3, 4, 5, 6, 7, 8, and 11.
 Assessors also reviewed and approved Claim V2 10, the Sherlock Excess Cover claim.

 The claims included proof of loss, which showed the affected addresses where the members suffered a loss.
 Each approved claim also requested a claim payment that reflected their actual loss amount.